ON THIS PAGE: You will learn about the different ways doctors use to treat people with CLL. To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of leukemia.
+This section tells you the treatments that are the standard of care for CLL.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than standard treatment.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Current Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 Watch and wait/active surveillance for early-stage CLL

 Patients with symptoms and/or large amounts of CLL in the blood, lymph nodes, or spleen often need treatment shortly after diagnosis.
 For other patients, however, immediate treatment is not needed.
 For these patients, it is recommended that the disease be monitored carefully without active treatment.
 This is the standard approach for patients with early-stage disease and no symptoms.
 This approach might be hard to understand, which can be stressful.
 However, patients may find that their concerns about this approach lessen over time.
 Talk with your health care team if you have questions or concerns.